cramik/ctf-writeups/README.md

 # Todo
 - Put an index here
-- Resolve some challenges to write the solutions here
+- Re-solve some challenges to write the solutions here